Beyond general relativity: gravitational waves in non-minimally coupled theories: Introduction

 Additionally, utilizing the neural network/deep learning approach to ppE, recent work has shown that the GWTC-3 catalog is exceedingly consistent with GR \cite{Xie:2025voe}.
 Another ppE analysis was carried out in \cite{Zhao:2025mwq} suggesting strong evidence that black holes involved in producing LVK data are described by the Kerr geometry, further supporting the validity of GR.
 It is even possible for environmental effects or systematics to suggest a false violation of GR \cite{Garg:2024qxq} in GWs from mergers.

-Nonetheless, as outlined above, deviations from GR can be expressed in different systems\footnote{This includes, for example, the surprising phenomenon of demagnification in microlensing, as was recently explored in \cite{Zhang:2025kze} for the case of non-minimal DM couplings.}, and studying these extensions in various cosmological epochs can help to validate or rule out such beyond-GR theories.
+Nonetheless, as outlined above, deviations from GR can be expressed in different systems\footnote{This includes, for example, the surprising phenomenon of demagnification in microlensing, as was recently explored in \cite{Zhang:2025kze} for the case of non-minimal DM couplings.
+Beyond GR effects on gravitational lensing have also been studied in \cite{Ezquiaga:2020dao} and more recently in \cite{Goyal:2023uvm}.}, and studying these extensions in various cosmological epochs can help to validate or rule out such beyond-GR theories.
 Additionally, exploring non-minimal DM couplings and DM distributions on various scales can shed new insight on fundamental physics in the early universe aside from gravity and DM.
 Therefore, it is important to be able to use GWs to probe beyond-GR theories throughout all of cosmic history, and this work aims to push forward our ability to do so.

 With these motivations, the outline of this paper is as follows.
 After reviewing the existing parity-even and parity-odd parameterization in Section~\ref{sec:ParamEO}, we extend the parameterization in Section~\ref{sec:genericlagrangian} to account for early-universe effects and discuss its generic features.
-In Section~\ref{sec:ExampleModels} we apply the extended parameterization to three example models: Kalb-Ramond dark matter, axion-dilaton-Chern-Simons-Gauss-Bonnet, and a $U(1)$ (dark) photon model.
+In Section~\ref{sec:ExampleModels} we apply the extended parameterization to three example models: Kalb-Ramond DM, axion-dilaton-Chern-Simons-Gauss-Bonnet, and a $U(1)$ (dark) photon model.
 We place constraints on the theory parameters for these models in Section~\ref{sec:constraints} using our parameterization that we have developed, before concluding in Section~\ref{sec:conclusion}.

 Throughout, we use units such that $m_p^2=\tfrac{1}{8\pi G} = c = 1$, although we occasionally restore the Planck mass explicitly.
 We assume a $(-,+,+,+)$ metric signature; Greek letters ($\mu$,$\nu$,...) range over all spacetime coordinates, Latin letters $(i,j,...)$ range over spatial indices, and square brackets denote anti-symmetrization over indices.